Article 25: Use of internationally agreed terminology

 (a) |

-the Medical Dictionary for Regulatory Activities (MedDRA) as developed by the International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH), multidisciplinary topic M1; |
+the Medical Dictionary for Regulatory Activities (MedDRA) as developed by the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH), multidisciplinary topic M1; |

 (b) |